Hooper's World Bogsnorkelling Championships29/08/2015

-In 2013 the bog snorkellers included participants from France, Germany, Australia, New Zealand, USA, Canada, Eire and Mali, making this a truly international world championships.
+In 2014 the bog snorkellers included participants from France, Germany, Belgium, Portugal, Sweden, Eire, South Africa, Australia, New Zealand, USA, Hong Kong and Mali, making this a truly international world championships.

-As usual there were plenty of fancy dress entries, with the first prize for fancy dress going to 2 girls dressed as the 'Happy Flappers', complete with feather boas.
+As usual there were plenty of fancy dress entries, with the first prize for fancy dress going to Suzanne Saunders dressed as a ‘Nurse Shark’!

-The event takes place at Waen Rhydd bog on the outskirts of the town, getting underway at around 10am.
-The site is signposted from the town for those who don't mind about a mile walk, and there is also a shuttle bus running from the town square to the bog and back, beginning as soon as we can manage between 9 and 10 am.
-There are food and drink stalls, crafts, a bouncy castle, live music and a bar on the site, so it's a great day out even if you don't fancy taking the plunge.
+The event takes place at Waen Rhydd bog on the outskirts of the town, getting underway at 10am.
+The site is signposted from the town for those who don't mind about a mile walk, and there is also a shuttle bus running from the town square to the bog and back, beginning as soon as we can manage after 9am.
+There are food and drink stalls, crafts, a bouncy castle, live music and a real ale and cider bar on the site, so it's a great day out even if you don't fancy taking the plunge.